Green-Software-Foundation/if/src/if-attest/README.md

 ## How to use `if-attest`

 `if-attest` makes use of some cryptography libraries built for Ethereum.
 This means an Ethereum key pair is needed.
 The key pair is commonly referred to as an `account`.
 It comprises a private key (64 hex characters, 32 bytes) and a public key (128 hex characters, 64 bytes).
 The Ethereum address is a 40 hex character string resulting from applying the Keccak-256 hash function to the public key and selecting the last 40 characters.
-The address is prefixed with `0x` toi indicate that it is hex encoded.
+The address is prefixed with `0x` to indicate that it is hex encoded.

 ### Create an Ethereum account